kubeflow/website/content/docs/other-guides/troubleshooting.md

 ## Pods stuck in Pending state

-There are three pods that have 10Gi Persistent Volume Claims (PVCs) that will get stuck in pending state if they are unable to bind their PVC.
+There are three pods that have Persistent Volume Claims (PVCs) (1 for 10Gi and 2 for 20Gi) that will get stuck in pending state if they are unable to bind their PVC.
 The three pods are minio, mysql, and vizier-db.
 Check the status of the PVC requests

 ```